Fr0sT-Brutal/awesome-pascal/README.md

 * [madExcept](http://madshi.net/madExceptShop.htm). madExcept was built to help you locate bugs in your software.
 Whenever there's a crash/exception in your program, madExcept will automatically catch it, analyze it, collect lots of useful information, and give the end user the possibility to send you a full bug report. madExcept is also able to find memory leaks, resource leaks and buffer overruns for you.
 // **Free **without source** for non-commercial usage (only) with some [conditions](http://help.madshi.net/License.htm).
 Available to download as part of `madCollection` installer (you'll need to install `madExcept` item).
 Pretty well documented.*

+* [delphiunitsizes](https://github.com/VilleKrumlinde/delphiunitsizes).
+Tool to display the sizes of each unit in a Delphi executable.
+Shows the size of each unit that is included in a Delphi exe-file.
+It also shows an approximate size of each symbol (classes, methods, procedures etc) in a unit.

 ## Setup ##